rescolo/ncxa/README.md

 TODO:
 * cp kml track into kml dir

-* cd into kml and run
-* Fix the file names with
+* Add the 'NNN_' prefix manually or for a batch of files use:
   $ ./000_fix_names.sh N-1
   where N is the N_* name of the last file without intial zeroes.